Jainex17/Ball-Shooter/README.md

 This works on most of the modern browser.
 This game will only work on Desktops and Laptops.

-You can play the game here: jainex17.github.io/Ball-Shooter/
+You can play the game here: [Click Here](jainex17.github.io/Ball-Shooter/)

 Enjoy!